 The purpose of this Subdistrict is to provide for recreational and tourist activities related to the natural environment, and to allow for limited compact residential development.
-Uses allowed in this Subdistrict include, but are not limited to: passive parks; nature preserves; wildlife sanctuaries; open space; parks; museums; cultural facilities; marinas; transient lodging facilities (including hotel/motel, rental cabins, bed and breakfast establishments, campsites); restaurants;

-42 43 recreational vehicle parks; sporting and recreational camps; low-intensity retail directly associated with the purpose of this Subdistrict; agriculture; and essential services as defined in the Land Development Code.
-Mobile homes are allowed pursuant to the provisions of IAMP Policy 6.1.6. and 6.1.9. and 6.1.7 5.1.4.
+Uses allowed in this Subdistrict include, but are not limited to: passive parks; nature preserves; wildlife sanctuaries; open space; parks; museums; cultural facilities; marinas; transient lodging facilities (including hotel/motel, rental cabins, bed and breakfast establishments, campsites); restaurants; recreational vehicle parks; sporting and recreational camps; low-intensity retail directly associated with the purpose of this Subdistrict; agriculture; and essential services as defined in the Land Development Code.
+Mobile homes are allowed pursuant to the provisions of IAMP Policy 5.1.4.

 Single and multi-family dwelling units are allowed.
-To minimize impacts on the natural environment, residential development shall be clustered subject to the following:

-- Within any project the average single family home parcel shall not exceed 6,000 square feet, and in no case, shall any individual single family lot or parcel exceed 12,000 square feet; and - Multi-family development projects shall be submitted in the form of a Planned Unit Development.
-(Reorganized below) - Base Density: Four (4) dwelling units per gross acre. - Maximum Density: Four (4) dwelling units per gross acre.
+- Base Density: Four (4) dwelling units per gross acre. - Maximum Density: Four (4) dwelling units per gross acre.
 Density bonuses do not apply in this subdistrict. - Transient lodging is permitted at a maximum density of twenty-six (26) units per gross acre.